hack-gpon/hack-gpon.github.io/_ont/ont-fibermall-gpon-onu-stb+.md

 - Receiver is APD-TIA based, providing higher sensitivity than the [non-MAC CLB+ variant](/ont-fibermall-gpon-onu-clb+) which uses Super-TIA.
 - This is a complete "PON on a Stick" — an entire FTTH ONU in a slightly oversized SFP that can be plugged into networking equipment (switch, router, PBX, etc.).

 {% include alert.html content="This page has been created from the vendor datasheet and product listing.
-Contributions with hands-on information (chipset identification, firmware details, serial/SSH access, IP address, web GUI, etc.) are very welcome." alert="Note" icon="svg-info" color="blu" %}
+Contributions with hands-on information (chipset identification, firmware details, serial/SSH access, IP address, web GUI, etc.) are very welcome." alert="Note" icon="svg-info" color="blue" %}

 # Miscellaneous Links